-Use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m.
-Eastern Time on May 23, 2019.
+Use any touch-tone telephone to transmit your voting instructions.
+Vote by 11:59 P.M.
+ET on 05/23/2019.
 Have your proxy card in hand when you call and then follow the instructions.

 VOTE BY MAIL

 Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.